deemp/flakes/README.md

 - [ ] [Conditional expressions](https://developer.hashicorp.com/terraform/language/expressions/conditionals)
 - They require making conditional accessors or merging accessors for objects in both options
 - [ ] Possibly, some [built-in](https://developer.hashicorp.com/terraform/language/functions) functions
 - For now, they're all constructed using simple language constructs.
-It's highly likely (and I haven't yet checked) that some of them use more advanced constructs
+It's highly likely that some of them use more advanced constructs (to be checked)
 - [ ] Output variables
 - Need a function that will extract them from blocks
 - [ ] Indices and [splat expressions](https://www.terraform.io/language/expressions/references#references-to-resource-attributes)